linb960/Mission-to-Mars/README.md

 The full scale images collected specifically for this project are displayed at the bottom of the page and the rest of the page comes from the work done in Module 10.<br>

-Deliverable 3 asked for two additional Bootstrap features on the page.
+Deliverable 3 asked for two additional Bootstrap features in addition to making sure the page is responsive, which it is.
+The other two items completed are as follows:
 1. The button is styled
 ```
  <!-- Add a button to activate scraping script -->